 Although I’m an advocate of natural foods and sweeteners, I don’t believe that all man-made food products are bad for you, but there is one major disadvantage and that is that these products are new.
 It takes years and years before we will ever know the long term effects of these products.
 And unfortunately, if the first few studies conducted come back pointing to no major adverse effects, we consumers become the next line of guinea pigs.
 I think consumers have the false comfort that anything approved by the FDA or CFIA is safe, but it’s just not so.
 I believe the government generally tries to protect us from potentially harmful products (after all, they don’t want to pay for our health care if we end up sick), but the bottom line is that they can’t protect us from things that haven’t emerged yet.

-As for Splenda, – well, if I need something sweet, I’m reaching for good old sugar or honey.
+As for Splenda, – well, if I need something sweet, I’m reaching for good old sugar, honey, or some stevia.